GaryQ-physics/swmfio/README.md

 # Overview

-Reads the `.out`, `.tree`, and `.info` files for the data from the (BATSRUS) magnetosphere component of an SWMF run and provides interpolator method.
+Reads the `.out`, `.tree`, and `.info` files for the data from the (BATSRUS) magnetosphere component of an SWMF run.

-Can also read CCMC `.cdf`, which contain the most of the information contained in the `.out`, `.tree`, and `.info` files.
+Can also read CCMC `.cdf`, which contain the most the information contained in the `.out`, `.tree`, and `.info` files.
+Doing so has the dependancy "cdflib" `https://pypi.org/project/cdflib/`

+Returns a numba class, with the simulation data in arrays as class atributes, and interpolation and differentiation as class methods.
 Also provides a function to output data on native grid (as an unstructured voxel or hexahedra grid) to a VTK file.

+Provides similar functionality to the Julia program `https://github.com/henry2004y/Batsrus.jl` with the exception that the VTK grid is cell-centered.
+In addition, this code has an interpolator and can read CCMC `.cdf` files.

 For example data files, see `http://mag.gmu.edu/git-data/GaryQ-Physics/demodata/`.

-This code is used in https://github.com/GaryQ-physics/magnetopost to post process magnetosphere simulation data.
+This code is used in `https://github.com/GaryQ-physics/magnetopost` to post process magnetosphere simulation data.

 Requires Python 3.

-Provides similar functionality to the Julia program ... with the exception that the VTK grid is cell-centered.
-In addition, this code has an interpolator and can read CCMC `.cdf` files.

 # Install